xinwu74/xinwu74.github.io/index.md

 Here is **Xin Wu (Tina, 吴欣)**.

 📖 I am currently a graduate student 🔭.
+My main research interests are image processing, artificial intelligence 💻 + medical 🏥, with a focus on imaging medicine, and intelligent Chinese medicine diagnosis.
+My research interests lie in Machine Learning, Computer Vision and Multimodal learning.

 🤔 Only two things make me move.